wavefrontHQ/wavefront-collector-for-kubernetes/README.md

 The installation instructions use a default configuration suitable for most use cases.
 Refer to the [documentation](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/tree/master/docs) for details on all the configuration options.

+## Building

+The project currently uses `dep` to manage dependencies.
+Run `dep ensure` to pull down the necessary external libraries.
+Running `make` uses a docker container to build.

 ## Contributing
 Public contributions are always welcome.
 Please feel free to report issues or submit pull requests.